Getting Started

 # Continue the simulation, now storing the trajectories

-trajectories = integrator.get_trajectory()
+trajectories = integrator.trajectory()

 # plot